-As the Nobel Prize winner in 1996 for his work on superfluidity of helium, Robert Richardson has issued a warning that our supplies of helium are being used at a unimaginable rate and could be gone within a generation.
+As the Nobel Prize winner in 1996 for his work on superfluidity of Helium, Robert Richardson has issued a warning that our supplies of Helium are being used at an unimaginable rate and could be gone within a generation.

 Helium is not only used to fill balloons.
 It is also used in cooling the superconducting magnets in MRI scanners at hospitals.
-There is no substitute because helium has the lowest boiling point.
-It is also required for fiber optics, sea/space exploration, welding, supersonic wind tunnels, cooling nuclear reactors, life-saving medical procedures & diagnostics, cryogenics, laboratory research, lasers, LCD’s (ie. flat screen TVs), helium dating, rare document preservation & even to help premature babies breath.
-Liquid helium is also used in cryogenics.
+There’s no substitute because Helium has the lowest boiling point.
+It’s also required for fiber optics, sea/space exploration, welding, supersonic wind tunnels, cooling nuclear reactors, life-saving medical procedures and diagnostics, cryogenics, laboratory research, lasers, LCD’s (ie, flat screen TVs), rare document preservation and breathing ventilators for infants and the ill.

-Richardson said that it has taken 4.7 billion years for the Earth to accumulate our helium reserves.
+Richardson said it has taken 4.7 billion years for the Earth to accumulate our Helium reserves.
 The United States’ reserves were purchased in 1925 and will be gone in only a hundred years from getting it.

-Once the helium is released into the atmosphere it is gone forever.
-There is no chemical way of manufacturing helium.
+Once the Helium is released into the atmosphere it is gone forever.
+There is no chemical way of manufacturing Helium.
 The reserves the U.S. has came from very slow radioactive alpha decay that occurs in rock.
-It cost about ten thousand times more to get helium from the air than it does from rocks and natural gas reserves.
+It costs about ten thousand times more to get Helium from the air than it does from rocks and natural gas reserves.